nsqio/nsq/docs/protocol.md

   * `IDENTIFY` - update client metadata on the server

+    NOTE: as of 0.2.19+ nsqd has an option to configure its max heartbeat interval

         IDENTIFY\n
         [ 4-byte size in bytes ][ N-byte JSON data ]